-The clothes washer in the Discovery House was an ENERGY STAR-rated Whirlpool Duet Model GHW9200LT1.
-This model is a 3.18-ft3 (0.09-m3) horizontal-axis machine with a thermostatic control valve to adjust the ratio of hot and cold water entering the tub, an internal heater to boost the hot-water temperature for the "sanitary" cycle, and a weight sensor to adjust water level based on the size of the load.
-The washer was run with 3 lb (1.4 kg) and 7 lb (3.2 kg) test loads using each of the five available wash/rinse cycles (cold/cold, warm/cold, warm/warm, hot/cold, extra hot/cold).
+The clothes washer in the Discovery House was an ENERGY STAR-rated, 0.09-m^3 (3.18-ft3) horizontal-axis machine with a thermostatic control valve to adjust the ratio of hot and cold water entering the tub, an internal heater to boost the hot-water temperature for the "sanitary" cycle, and a weight sensor to adjust water level based on the size of the load.
+The washer was run with 1.4 kg (3 lb) and 3.2 kg (7 lb) test loads using each of the five available wash/rinse cycles (cold/cold, warm/cold, warm/warm, hot/cold, extra hot/cold).
 This series of tests was intended to duplicate as nearly as possible the DOE standard appliance test procedures, used as the basis for calculating the information published on the EnergyGuide label.
 The test loads consisted of clean white 100% cotton t-shirts; laundry detergent was not used.

 The measured hot water and machine energy use during the tests are shown in Figures 4 and 5.
 All test cycles consumed significantly less hot water than the BA Benchmark, and all of the cycles except the sanitary wash cycle (extra hot/cold) used less machine energy.
-(In fact, the sanitary cycle not only used a large amount of energy to heat the water to about 150°F (66°C), but the cycle duration exceeded 2 hours.)
-As expected, the automatic water-level control feature significantly reduced the amount of hot water consumption when the smaller 3 lb (1.4 kg) test load was used.
-Also evident is the significant difference in hot water use for both cold washing and cold rinsing.
-However, it is noteworthy that this machine actually did use a small amount of hot water during the cold wash cycle to maintain a temperature of about 70°F (21°C) for the purpose of detergent activation.
+(In fact, the sanitary cycle not only used a large amount of energy to heat the water to about 66°C (150°F), but the cycle duration exceeded 2 hours.)
+As expected, the automatic water-level control feature significantly reduced the amount of hot water consumption when the smaller 1.4 kg (3 lb) test load was used.
+The effects of wash and rinse temperatures on hot water use can also be seen in Figure 4.
+It is noteworthy that this machine used a small amount of hot water during the cold wash cycle to maintain a temperature of about 21°C (70°F) for the purpose of detergent activation.

 Figure 4.
-Clothes washer hot water use under various operating conditions.
-Extra rinse used for Warm/Cold and 3 lb (1.4 kg)
+Clothes washer hot water use under various operating conditions; extra rinse used for Warm/Cold and 1.4 kg (3 lb) Warm/Warm cycles

-Warm/Warm cycles.

 Figure 5.
-Clothes washer machine energy use under various operating conditions.
-Extra rinse used for Warm/Cold and 3 lb (1.4 kg) Warm/Warm cycles.
+Clothes washer machine energy use under various operating conditions; extra rinse used for Warm/Cold and 1.4 kg (3 lb) Warm/Warm cycles

-The clothes dryer in the Discovery House was a Whirlpool Duet Model GGW9200L.
-Dryers do not have EnergyGuide labels and cannot qualify for ENERGY STAR.
-However, this dryer does have moisture and temperature sensors designed to reduce drying time and save energy by optimizing the amount of heat added and by automatically turning off the dryer when the clothes are dry.
+Clothes dryers do not have EnergyGuide labels and cannot qualify for ENERGY STAR.
+However, the dryer in the Discovery House had moisture and temperature sensors designed to reduce drying time and save energy by optimizing the amount of heat added and by automatically turning off the dryer when the clothes are dry.
 In addition, the ENERGY STAR clothes washer was expected to yield indirect energy savings for the dryer by reducing the remaining moisture content (RMC) in the clothes at the end of the spin cycle.
 RMC is defined as the weight of the water remaining in the damp clothes after the wash cycle divided by the dry weight.

 Figures 6 and 7 present dryer electricity and natural gas use corresponding to the five clothes washer test cycles discussed above.
-Unfortunately, electricity data for one of the 3 lb (1.4 kg) cycles were accidentally overwritten following the test, and could not be reported.
+The three cases identified as "Cold/High/High" were identical except for the wash temperature, which should not affect dryer energy use.
+Unfortunately, electricity data for one of the 1.4 kg (3 lb) cycles were accidentally overwritten following the test, and could not be reported.
 Energy use was substantially less than the Benchmark value for nearly all of the test cycles.
-However, the drying times did not seem to be faster than usual, averaging 30 minutes for the 3 lb (1.4 kg) loads and 40 minutes for the 7 lb (3.2 kg) loads.
-In fact, several 12.9 lb (5.9 kg) loads (full loads according to the DOE test procedures) were run, and the drying times averaged about 90-120 minutes.
-One of the 7-lb (1.4 kg) loads used much more machine energy than the others and tended to cycle on and off much more frequently.
-There was no clear explanation suggested by the data, so the unusually high dryer energy was likely caused by an anomaly in the dryer load, such as bunching or some other random effect.
+However, the drying times did not seem to be faster than usual, averaging 30 minutes for the 1.4 kg (3 lb) loads and 40 minutes for the 3.2 kg

 Figure 6.
-Clothes dryer electricity use under various operating conditions
+Clothes-dryer electricity use under various operating conditions